 - How many miles does any Christmas tree travel for the average consumer?

-It’s a great idea…it’s creative, it’s business oriented, it’s good.
-It could be great.
-But it’s not doing so well.
-I did a quick Google News search which displayed zero editorial placements, the Potomac Tech Wire notwithstanding and Reuters, which picked up their press release.
-I also did a Google blog search — one placement to date in 2009: Tulsa Daily Commerce and Legal News.
-Yes, I searched Twitter too: 10 Tweets.
+Unfortunately, it’s not doing well.
+I did a Google News search which displayed zero editorial placements, the Potomac Tech Wire notwithstanding and Reuters.
+Those publications merely picked up their press release.

 If you enjoyed this post, you might also like: